CharlesCardot/CharlesCardot.github.io/resources.md

     * [FPLO](https://www.fplo.de/) - Full-potential local-orbital, minimal basis set, comparable accuracy to LAPW
     * [RSPt](https://www.physics.uu.se/research/materials-theory/ongoing-research/code-development/rspt-main/) - Full-potential Linear Muffin-Tin Orbital, beyond DFT methods DFT+U and DFT+DMFT
   * [Quanty](https://quanty.org/) - 2nd quantization multiplet code, written in C/C++, but has a scripting language written in Lua.
 It focuses on tools to solve the mathematics of quantum mechanics so you can focus on the physics.
+  * [CTM4XAS](https://anorg.chem.uu.nl/CTM4XAS/software.html) - Similar to Quanty, but only interface is through a GUI, good for beginnners in the world of Multiplet Ligand Field Theory.
+  * [MISSING](https://www.esrf.fr/computing/scientific/MISSING/) - Multiplet Inner-Shell Spectroscopy INteractive GUI (MISSING) provides a user interface for the famous "Cowan's Code" for performing atomic multiplet calculations.
+  * [Gaussian](https://gaussian.com/) A very robust molecular quantum chemistry code with Hartree-Fock, DFT, and RASSCF capabilities.
+Also includes many tools for molecule building and visualizing outputs.
 * X-ray Spectra Analysis
   * [Demeter Suite (Athena, Artemis, and Hephaestus)](https://bruceravel.github.io/demeter/) - Used for processing (background subtraction, Fourier transforming) and fitting of XAS data
   * [X-ray Larch](https://xraypy.github.io/xraylarch/) - Python based data analysis tool for processing XAS data with capabilities for visualizing multiple other types of spectroscopy (XRF, RIXS)